 Upon exiting we were greeted by the nice guy from earlier who told us how we could get to the bus if we wanted.
 We told him we were going to take a taxi and he called a taxi driver over and explained to him where we wanted to go.
 We gave him a $2 tip as a thank you.

-- Download the free apps Off The Grid Traveler and XE Currency Exchange.
-Off The Grid Traveler will give you the complete schedule of buses in Costa Rica.
+- Download the free app XE Currency Exchange.
 XE Currency will help you to make sure you are getting the correct exchange rate.

 - Make sure you have proof that you are leaving whichever country you are entering within 90 days.
 You need this proof so you won’t have any problems on the border.

 - Plan for the border crossing to take about two hours.
 It only took us about 45 minutes both times, but if you are traveling on a busy travel day things tend to back up.